Abielcz/Abielcz.github.io/README.md

-<h2 align="center">### Welcome</h2>
+<h2 align="center">Welcome</h2>
-<p align="center"> specialize in software development, algorithms, and data systems with a focus on building clean, efficient, and secure solutions.
-Below are selected projects that demonstrate my technical capabilities and growth as a developer. </p>I
+<p align="center"> I specialize in software development, algorithms, and data systems with a focus on building clean, efficient, and secure solutions.
+Below are selected projects that demonstrate my technical capabilities and growth as a developer. </p>

 ___________________________________________________________________________

-### Table of Contents
+<h2 align="center">Table of Contents
 1. Professional Assessment
 2. Code Review
 3. Software Design & Engineering